TwistingTwists/obsidian-tools/Daily Standup M39 Labs.md

 ## Build apps

 - [ ] superwhisper - linux native / windows native binary with react popupfrontend
-- [ ] flutter app for showing content
+- [ ] flutter app for showing content from pdf (and taking screenshot and combining it form 'questions' you have read)
+- [ ]

 If you want to do set of definitive things and want lots of tools behind MCP server, [repo](https://github.com/kleneway/awesome-cursor-mpc-server/blob/main/src/tools/architect.ts)

+#